WHATS A SCOPE OF PRACTICE?

-These principles form the foundation of EFW-CAN Code of Ethics, and are explored in greater detail in our EFW-CAN PDF Information Package.
+These principles form the foundation of Pro-EFW Code of Ethics, and are explored in greater detail in our Pro-EFW PDF Information Package.

 Principle 1: Respect for the rights and dignity of all individuals – both human and equine – and the promotion of well-being for all participants